pocketo-app/.github/profile/README.md

 # pocketo-app

-A clone version of the Pocket web app.
+A clone version of the [Pocket](https://getpocket.com/) web app.

 Nice to see you here.
 I'm Vu Tong from the Pocketo team.

-I want to develop Pocketo into a high-quality open-source software (OSS), focus on documentation, code quality, architecture, testing, and deployment.
+I want to develop Pocketo into a high-quality open-source software (OSS), focusing on documentation, code quality, architecture, testing, and deployment.

 Feel free to submit an issue or send a pull request.

 ## Getting started

-We use Trello, Google Drive, GitHub, and Docker Hub for the project.
+We use Trello, Google Drive, GitHub, and Docker Hub for project management.
 Check out the links below, which are available for everyone.

 https://trello.com/w/pocketo_app